-The University does not require complainants or respondents to initiate or participate in an alternative resolution process.
-In certain cases, after the filing of a formal complaint, parties may elect to participate in an alternative resolution process in lieu of the formal complaint process to resolve allegations that are within the scope of this policy.
-Both parties must provide voluntary, written consent in order to participate in an alternative resolution process.
-Either party has the right to withdraw from an alternative resolution process and resume a formal complaint process at any time before agreeing to a resolution.
+The university does not require complainants or respondents to initiate or participate in an alternative resolution process, also described as an informal resolution process.
+In certain cases, after the filing of a formal complaint, parties may elect to participate in an alternative resolution process in lieu of the formal complaint investigation process to resolve allegations that are within the scope of this policy.
+All parties must provide voluntary, written consent in order to participate in an alternative resolution process.
+At any time before agreeing to a resolution in an alternative resolution process, all parties have the right to withdraw from the alternative resolution process, after which the complainant may initiate or resume a formal complaint investigation process.

-Additionally, approval for the parties to participate in an alternative resolution process instead of a formal complaint process is at the discretion of the university and will be decided on a case-by-case basis.
+Additionally, approval for the parties to participate in an alternative resolution process instead of a formal complaint investigation process is at the discretion of the university and will be decided on a case-by-case basis.
 An alternative resolution process is not available when the complainant is a student and the respondent is an employee.
 The university's decision to deny the use of an alternative resolution process in a case is not appealable.